HPSCTerrSys/eCLM_static_file_workflow/README.md

 ## Creation of domain files

 The CIME submodule under `./gen_domain_files/` generates the domain files for CLM.
 This repository contains a simplified version of `gen_domain` which is easier to compile on JSC machines and you do not need the CIME repository.
-To compile it go to  the `src/` directory with the loaded modules ifort, imkl, netCDF and netCDF-Fortran.
+To compile it go to  the `src/` directory with the loaded modules imkl, netCDF and netCDF-Fortran (all provided by `jsc.2024_Intel.sh`).
 Then compile with

 ```
-ifort -o ../gen_domain gen_domain.F90 -mkl -lnetcdff -lnetcdf
+gfortran -o ../gen_domain gen_domain.F90 -mkl -I${INC_NETCDF} -lnetcdff -lnetcdf
 ```

 After the compilation you can execute `gen_domain` with $MAPFILE being of the mapping files created before and $GRIDNAME being a sting with the name of your grid.
 The choice of $MAPFILE does not influence the lat- and longitude values in the domain file but can influence the land/sea mask.